The first time I made fondue, I burned the cheese.

 2. How acid stabilizes cheese

 My first fondue failed because I skipped the wine.
-I’d figured the wine was optional—a flavor enhancement, not a structural ingredient.

 3. How starch prevents seizing

-The classic Swiss fondue: the recipe that works
+The classic recipe

 Ingredients (serves 4-6)

-- 200g Emmental, grated (the holey Swiss cheese—but real Emmental from Switzerland)
+- 200g Emmental, grated

 - 1 clove garlic, halved